maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program initializes a signal set to be empty using sigemptyset.
-If sigemptyset succeeds, it prints "Signal set initialized to be empty.".*
+*In this example, the program initializes a signal set to be empty using `sigemptyset`.
+If `sigemptyset` succeeds, it prints "Signal set initialized to be empty.".*
-*If sigemptyset fails, it prints "Failed to initialize signal set.".*
+*If `sigemptyset` fails, it prints "Failed to initialize signal set.".*

 [Back to Summary](#summary)